AliSoltanianFJ/CodeSecurity2025/Scenarios/Scenario5UnsafeDeserialization/README.md

 Idea 2 performed well with 6/10 code samples containing no security weaknesses.
 The insecure code samples contained most of the same weaknesses as the raw outputs, similarly to Idea 1.
 However, there were only cross-site scripting vulnerabilities and no vulnerable printing of exception stack traces or insecure deserialisation.
 This means that Idea 2 effectively prevented deserialisation weaknesses and only a few code samples contained some cross-site scripting vulnerabilities.

-Idea 3 did not perform well with all 10 code samples containin security weaknesses.
+Idea 3 did not perform well with all 10 code samples containing security weaknesses.
 They all only contained a single cross-site scripting vulnerability.
 In one code sample, the AI model attempted to refactor the code to be more secure, however, it did not succesfully remove the CWE.

+Overall, it seems that for this scenario, the AI models are highly susceptible to introducing cross-site scripting vulnerabilities.
+Ideas 2 and 3 both succesfully prevented CWE 502 (unsafe deserialisation).

 ### Table of Results